 During the Pandemic when Machu Picchu was closed to visitors, World Heritage Exhibitions received permission to fly a drone and camera over the site to create a virtual reality tour of this Inca citadel nestled among the mountains of the Sacred Valley.
 In our Wolgin Education Center, visitors can sit in cinematic motion chairs and, with virtual reality headsets, be able to experience the journey around and through the architecture of this UNESCO World Heritage site.
 It is an experience that complements our exhibition with its installation of gold and silver, pottery and feathers — all of which, like Machu Picchu itself, are expressions of the creative power of their makers.
 Visitors will come away with a sense of the vital force that these Andean cultures believed animated everything that exists on Earth.

 The entire Museum has been devoted to the installation of this exhibition.
 As you leave the exhibition, you will enter our newly renovated Ohnell Sculpture Garden that provides a stunning new experience for our visitors.
 The centerpiece of the Garden is the massive, rotating Marty’s Cube by Tony Rosenthal, complemented by a 144-foot long vibrant mural, Yesterday, Today, Tomorrow, by Odili Donald Odita.
-The other commission we have long waited for is an eight-channel sound sculpture, Wind Rose, by Susan Philipsz.
+Also, newly installed is an eight-channel sound sculpture, Wind Rose, by Susan Philipsz.
 Each of the channels has the sound of breath blowing through a conch shell.
 How appropriate that this installation should be timed with our Machu Picchu exhibition, since conch shell trumpets were revered by the Incas for their grand, bellowing tones.

 The other dramatic change at the Museum will not be missed by anyone.
 The west colonnade of the Mizner Amphitheater has been demolished and a new walkway has been created to provide a much more pleasing and visible entryway to the Museum.
-Along the undulating walkway are a series of eighteen fins each twelve-feet tall and twelve-feet apart.
-Standing as sentinels, they illuminate the pathway and serve as posts to hold a 200-foot long fabric fencing, itself a work of art, which will be installed when ticketed events are performed in the amphitheater.
+Along the undulating walkway are a series of fins each twelve-feet tall and twelve-feet apart.
+Standing as sentinels, they illuminate the pathway and serve as posts to hold a 200-foot long fabric fencing which will be installed when ticketed events are performed in the amphitheater.
 Designed by Glavovic Studio, we worked closely with the City of Boca Raton to realize this improvement.
-We thank our Board of Trustees for their understanding of the importance of this project and the funding that has made it possible.
+Also, recently installed in the Perper Courtyard are three massive granite sculptures by Mark Mennin.
+They are a lively integration of nature and art, providing a place to rest and contemplate, setting the stage for a leisurely visit to the Museum and the new Ohnell Sculpture Garden.